-NBA Rumors: Celtics Could Trade Gordon Hayward & Terry Rozier For Kawhi Leonard, ‘Sporting News’ Suggests
+NBA Rumors: Celtics Could Trade Gordon Hayward And Terry Rozier For Kawhi Leonard, ‘Sporting News’ Suggests

-Now that LeBron James is playing for the Los Angeles Lakers, the Boston Celtics are emerging as the top favorite team to represent the Eastern Conference in the NBA Finals next season.
-However, according to Colton Jones of Amico Hoops, Celtics General Manager Danny Ainge made it clear that his team is not playing just to rule the East but to win an NBA championship title.
+Now that LeBron James is playing for the Los Angeles Lakers, the Boston Celtics are emerging as the top team to represent the Eastern Conference in the NBA Finals next season.
+However, according to Colton Jones of Amico Hoops, Celtics General Manager Danny Ainge made it clear that his team is not playing just to rule the East but to win an NBA championship.

 The Celtics currently have one of the most talented rosters in the league, and they could further improve their team with the potential acquisition of Kawhi Leonard of the San Antonio Spurs.
 With young talents like Jaylen Brown and Jayson Tatum off-limits, Jordan Greer of Sporting News suggested a superstar-for-superstar trade between the Celtics and the Spurs involving Gordon Hayward and Leonard.

-In the proposed trade deal, the Celtics will be sending Gordon Hayward and Terry Rozier to the Spurs for Kawhi Leonard and Patty Mills.
+In the proposed trade, the Celtics would send Gordon Hayward and Terry Rozier to the Spurs for Kawhi Leonard and Patty Mills.
 The suggested trade works on ESPN‘s NBA Trade Machine.
-The deal will be beneficial for both teams as it will help them address some issues on their roster.
+The deal would be beneficial for both teams as it will help them both address some issues on their roster.

 “As for the second trade, the Spurs stay competitive in the West with Hayward replacing Leonard at small forward and Rozier terrorizing opposing backcourts with Dejounte Murray.
 Trading away Hayward after a brutal injury would be cold, but Danny Ainge isn’t exactly the sentimental type, as Isaiah Thomas can tell you.
 Mills is a nice addition to back up Irving as well.”